 Climate Migration Workshop: Preparing Receiving Communities

 Bringing together researchers, stakeholders, rights holders and practitioners to predict and prepare for climate in-migration.
-Join us December 7 & 8.

 We know climate migration will intensify as climate impacts worsen.
 But who will migrate?
 Where will those migrants go?
 And how will that migration affect people and livelihoods in both leaving communities and receiving communities?
-Join American Society of Adaptation Professionals and our collaborators to explore findings on these questions and consider how those findings can help receiving communities plan for socially just and environmentally responsible growth.
+American Society of Adaptation Professionals and our collaborators explore findings on these questions and consider how those findings can help receiving communities plan for socially just and environmentally responsible growth.

-What can I expect from the workshop?
+What to expect from this workshop?